TheMatjaz/matjaz.it/content/post/2016-02-12-creating-a-strong-new-pgp-keypair-and-post-it-on-keybase.md

 aliases      = []
 categories   = ["Privacy and Security"] date         = "2016-02-12T15:35:32+00:00"
-description  = "The first post of this blog" draft        = false hidefromhome = false slug         = "creating-a-strong-new-pgp-keypair-and-post-it-on-keybase" tags         = ["GnuPG", "PGP", "Keybase", "Privacy", "Security", "E-mail"] title        = "Creating a strong new PGP keypair and post it on Keybase"
+description  = "My tutorial on creating a PGP keypair with GPG and using Keybase" draft        = false slug         = "creating-a-strong-new-pgp-keypair-and-post-it-on-keybase" tags         = ["GnuPG", "PGP", "Keybase", "Privacy", "Security", "E-mail"] title        = "Creating a strong new PGP keypair and post it on Keybase"